- Tokyo 2020

-If a person with a physical impairment choses to use a sports chair they are joining one of the fastest growing wheelchair sports in the world, wheelchair tennis integrates very easily with the non-disabled game since it can be played on any regular tennis court, with no modifications to rackets or balls.
+If a person with a physical impairment chooses to use a sports chair they are joining one of the fastest growing wheelchair sports in the world, wheelchair tennis integrates very easily with the non-disabled game since it can be played on any regular tennis court, with no modifications to rackets or balls.

+Wheelchair tennis is a really exciting game and there are lots of places where you can play it.
+Have a look at the LTA website to find a wheelchair session near you.
 Wheelchair players can play with non-disabled players.
 The only rule change is that if you’re in a wheelchair, you’re allowed up to two bounces of the ball before returning it.

 You don’t even need to be a wheelchair user to play it.
 In fact, you don’t have to use a wheelchair at all.
 Ambulatory tennis (playing on your feet or prosthetics) is another way of playing the game that might be right for you.

 Wheelchair Tennis is a sport that provides individuals and their family and friends with many opportunities to play and compete – all whilst having fun.
 The greatest thing about Wheelchair Tennis is the only adaptation is that players in a chair are allowed up to two bounces.